High-level billing flow overview

 7. Conclusion

-Paid’s high-level billing flow lets you mix and match different pricing mechanisms—setup fee, platform fee, seat-based, activity-based, or outcome-based—to create a monetization strategy that truly reflects the value your AI Agents provide.
+Paid’s high-level billing flow lets you mix and match different pricing mechanisms—setup fee, platform fee, seat-based, activity-based, or outcome-based—to create a monetization strategy that truly reflects the value your AI agents provide.
 By leveraging Signals, you capture every relevant action or outcome, and by configuring your preferred billing models, you ensure customers only pay for what they actually use or achieve.

 Whether you’re offering a simple AI chatbot or a sophisticated sales automation platform, Paid gives you the flexibility and transparency needed to scale your business sustainably.